Ethical clothing makers are seeking earth-friendly solutions to dyeing their fashions

 Change is coming, but it’ll be a while

 Meanwhile, the leap to full-scale clothing production using natural dyes remains a challenge.
 Producing dyestuffs at scale and at a competitive cost is not a reality yet.
 But there are promising developments.
-Organizations such as outdoor apparel maker Patagonia are underwriting the considerable costs of natural-dye R&D by partnering with Reynolds.
+Ethical clothing brands such as outdoor apparel maker Patagonia are underwriting the considerable costs of natural-dye R&D by partnering with Reynolds.
 The company sees it as part of its mission statement, that in part says, "build the best product; cause no unnecessary harm."

 The challenges are complex.
 Natural dyes have some downsides.
 They tend to fade faster than synthetics, which may cause consumers to discard otherwise wearable clothes.
 It’s difficult to achieve a consistent color — something consumers count on.
 Natural dyeing requires much greater quantities of dyestuff, potentially tying up farmland otherwise used for food production.
 Although many mordants (dye fixatives) used in natural dyeing are household, non-toxic items, others contain contaminating heavy metal salts.